ysa134/torii/README.md

 ## Adapters in Torii

 Adapters in Torii process authorizations and pass data to the session.
-For example, an endpoint might create an authorization object from the Facebook OAuth 2.0 API, then create a session on your applications server.
+For example, a provider might create an authorization object from the Facebook OAuth 2.0 API, then create a session on your applications server.
 The adapter would then fetch the user and resolve with that value, adding it to the `sessions` object.